 Ok, breathe, it's a joke.

 But this is why I won't see Transformers 2.
 (And why I need to take a firmer stance on what movies I'll pay to see or even see with someone else's dollar.)
 Because this boat (the boat in this instance being Michael Bay's creative process) is probably real.
-And there is too much crap and not enough good in popular film, or popular anything, to let this
+And there is too much crap and not enough good in popular film, or popular anything, to let this stuff slide.

-Let's be clear: no matter how many times you say you like something ironically or "because it's bad", your money is not
+Let's be clear: no matter how many times you say you like something ironically or "because it's bad", your money is not an ironic colour of green.
+Nobody deposits your intentions.

 Your money simply says "this is an acceptable way to approach 'art' and we can continue to do so and profit."
 (You can expand that to any area of commerce really, but I don't want to get too too pedantic.)